owncloud/docs/docs/best-practices.md

 In a nutshell, an internal link called `Cross Reference` can link to
 - an in-page reference
 - a documentation file
-- a section-title or anchor-name inside a documentation file
+- a section title or anchor name inside a documentation file

 All content you want to reference **must be** inside the directory structure of `modules/`.